SamanthaGitHub/C-Sharp-Code-Summary/README.md

 ```

 ### Controller
-After building my model and creating the initial CRUD functions provided by the Entity Framework, I then began to add logic so that those functions would operate according too the project specifications.
+After building my model and creating the initial CRUD functions provided by the Entity Framework, I then began to add logic so that those functions would operate according to the project specifications.
 Much of the challenge for me came from connecting the model fields from my classes into one database entry, and having it register as either a rental, rental equipment, or a rental room.
-Below is how the post method of the create and edit functions were built.
+Below shows how the POST methods of the create and edit functions were coded.

 #### Create
 I used if statements to check the type of rental and assign the appropriate variables.